-Kulindas were one of the aboriginal tribe of India.
-Kulindas were the people originally within the pale of Aryan social system.
+Kulindas were one of the aboriginal tribes of India.
+They are known to belong to the Aryan social system.
 However, having intermixed with the aborigines like the Kulutas during the nascent days of their settlement, some of them must have imbibed certain non-Aryan traits that earned them social degradation.